The Penrose Property with a Cosmological Constant

-To investigate points $q\in\mathcal{I}^+_2$ with $u$ co-ordinate $>u_0$, we consider null geodesics in the equatorial plane from $p$.
-Suppose one such geodesic has $0<h<a$ and hence by lemma \ref{lemma:wormholecrossinglemma} crosses the wormhole throat.
+Once again consider a null geodesic from $p$ lying in the equatorial plane.
+Suppose this geodesic has angular momentum $h\in(0,a)$ and hence, by Lemma \ref{lemma:wormholecrossinglemma}, crosses the wormhole throat.
 The change in the $\phi$ co-ordinate along this geodesic, denoted $\Delta\phi$, is given by